db-auto/db-auto/code/modules/dbpath/README.md

 We have a command line tool `dbpath` that 'knows' a little about the database structure.
 This knowledge is in a file called `dbpath.json`.
 This file is in the current directory or a parent.

 The tool just does simple queries that joins tables together.
 It is intended for support people that need to walk tables.
 Often these people often have a notepad full of common queries that they copy and paste into the database tool.
-This tool is intended to subliment that, and make it easy to do the same thing from the command line.
+This tool is intended to supliment that, and make it easy to do the same thing from the command line.

 ```shell
 dbpath ?                                                # lists the tables